shippingsoon/Synesthesia-Symphony/readme.md

 On the frontend I used a <a href="https://github.com/shippingsoon/Finite-State-Machine" target="_blank">finite state machine</a> and the <a href="http://www.adequatelygood.com/JavaScript-Module-Pattern-In-Depth.html" target="_blank">javascript module pattern</a> to keep the codebase organized and robust.
 To make things even more manageable, I set an arbitrary limit of 400 lines for each submodule.

 The backend is coded in Node.js.
 I used Expressjs and a <a href="http://docs.sequelizejs.com/en/latest/">promised based ORM</a> for my <a href="https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller">Model View Controller</a> framework.
-I used this framework to implement a <a href="https://en.wikipedia.org/wiki/Representational_state_transfer">RESTful</a> JSON API.
+I used this MVC framework to implement a <a href="https://en.wikipedia.org/wiki/Representational_state_transfer">RESTful</a> JSON API.
+Mocha and <a href="https://github.com/shouldjs/should.js">Shouldjs</a> was used for unit testing.

 #### Installation: